Buckinghamshire: Canals

 The main branch of the Grand Union Canal passes through the county as do its arms to Slough and Aylesbury, as well as the disused arms to Wendover and Buckingham.
 The canal has been incorporated into the landscaping of Milton Keynes.

 Landscape

 The southern part of the county is dominated by the Chiltern Hills.
 The two highest points in Buckinghamshire are Haddington Hill in Wendover Woods (a stone marks its summit) at 267 m above sea level and Coombe Hill near Wendover at 260 m.

 Mineral extraction

-Quarrying has taken place for chalk, clay for brickmaking and gravel and sand in the river valleys.
-Flint, also extracted from quarries, was often used to build older local buildings.
+In the past, the region was a hub of quarrying for chalk and clay for brickmaking.
+Flint, also extracted from quarries, was used to build older local buildings.
 Several former quarries, now flooded, have become nature reserves.